 Plough and Sheaf of Wheat 1879 Walnut Bottom Rd.
 Newville 17241 The two-story stucco over stone building was a small 25 sq. ft. building when constructed.
-The only tavern keeper was Benjamin Smith who acquired the 45-acre property in 1803.
-He continued to operate the tavern until about 1830.
+The only tavern keeper was Benjamin Smith who acquired the 45-acre property in 1803. tavern until about 1830.

-Weakley's Tavern 2675 Walnut Bottom Rd.

-Carlisle 17015 Also known as Brick Tavern and Pennsylvania Coat of Arms, the Weakley house is significant architecturally and historically as the earliest extant brick tavern house in western Cumberland County.
+Weakley's Tayern 2675 Walnut Bottom Rd.
+Carlisle 17015 Also known as Brick Tayern and Pennsylvania Coat of Arms, the Weakley house is significant architecturally and historically as the earliest extant brick tavern house in western Cumberland County.
 The house retains many of its original features and recently underwent extensive restoration.
 The oldest section of the house is the one and one-half story section on the west side.

 Cumberland Hall 2408 Walnut Bottom Rd.
-Carlisle 17015 This two-story building was built by James Moore in
+Carlisle 17015 This two-story building was built by James Moore in 1788.
+The tayern remained in business until 1885